Find us on FACEBOOK!

 Cost: $50 with lessons or $35 without lessons

 The Snowy Mountain Range is less than 2 hours from FE Warren and offers 27 trails.
 It is a great beginner location but has something for even those extreme skiers in the family with it’s nearly 1000’ vertical drop from top to bottom.
 Bring the whole family for only $50 per person!
 Trip includes a half-day ski lesson, transportation, lift ticket, and equipment rental.
 For those not needing a lesson feel free to come regardless and pay only $35 for lift ticket and rentals!
 Pre-register by January 30.

 Women’s Open Climbing Day

-Women’s climbing day is an opportunity for the local women’s climbing community to get together to develop their climbing skill and technique.
-What better support than to climb with other women who have a desire to get stronger and more fit?
-Don’t forget to sign up for a belay certification class if you want to learn how to belay!
+Women’s climb day is an opportunity for the local women’s climbing community to get together to develop their climbing skill and technique.
+What better support than to climb with other women who have a desire to get stronger and more fit.
+Don’t forget to sign up for a belay certification class, if you want to learn how to belay!

 Active Duty ONLY